Vlad III "Tepes" Dracula

 Although interesting is the fact that an alternate ending for Dawn of Sorrow shows what would happen if Soma were to give into his dark powers and fully become Dracula.
 In this version of events Soma goes totally bad and it's up to the heroes of the game to battle him (as he fights just like Dracula).
 It's a great little mode and an interesting alternate history for the series (the only time we can think of where the series ever crafted this kind of alternate narrative).

 Dracula's story in the Netflix anime based on the Castlevania series is actually pretty close to the original version.
-He was an evil, vampiric warlord who looked to spread his power and influence across his lands.
-Than a medicine woman, Lisa, came to his castle seeking knowledge.
-She impressed him so that instead of killing the woman, Dracula fell for her.
-They were wed and lived for many years in happiness, even having a son together, Alucard.
+He was an evil, vampiric warlord (voiced by Graham McTavish) who looked to spread his power and influence across his ancestral lands of Wallachia.
+Then a medicine woman, Lisa of Lupu, came to his castle seeking knowledge.
+She impressed him so much so that instead of killing the woman (as he with every interloper that had come to the castle before, their corpses put up on pikes outside the castle as warning to the next idiots to venture nearby), Dracula fell for her.
+They were wed and lived for many years in happiness, even having a son together: Adrian (aka Alucard).

 Fighting Against Dracula: